Here are some of the dedicated Webcentre staff:

 I spent my sojourn in Japan working for a science and technology database and, later, as a science and front-page editor for one of the four main English daily newspapers, The Daily Yomiuri..

-I'm a self-confessed science groupie, which explains 10 years of work on the New Zealand Science Monthly and my current role as managing editor of SciTechDaily Review.
-But the bulk of my time these days is spent in project management for Webcentre, advising clients, organising site development and keeping an eye on the long-term view.
+I'm a self-confessed science groupie, which explains 10 years of work on the New Zealand Science Monthly and another ten as founder-editor of SciTechDaily Review.
+But the bulk of my time these days is spent in project management for Webcentre, advising clients, and writing projects of one kind or another.

-Actually, the Web stuff can be a lot of fun and very satisfying.
+Actually, work stuff can be a lot of fun and very satisfying.
 I really enjoy the strategic planning side of things where we can help people think beyond the next six months.
-It does mean I spend far too much time slaving over a hot computer though...
+It does mean a little too much time slaving over a hot computer though...

-Other things I do include being Chair-entity for the New Zealand Skeptics, which involves (among other things) early morning calls from radio stations every Friday 13th. *sigh*
+Other things I do include being Chair-entity for the New Zealand Skeptics for 17 years, then its media spokes-person.
+This involves (among other things) early morning calls from radio stations every Friday 13th. *sigh*

 If I'm lucky, I get to put on my 16-gauge steel helm and camail, my breastplate, my padded gambeson, my knee and elbow pads, my groin protection, my puncture-proof trousers and my boots, and go out and shoot arrows at Peter (see SCA).